 WAM Website

 The Club’s website is at www.woodlandaeromodelers.org and is regularly updated, especially with Club and non-Club events on the Calendar page.
 The website includes all Club documentation such as By-Laws, Flying Field rules and where we can and can’t fly.
 There is information for new and prospective members including trainer airplane recommendations and our information flyer.
 Contact the webmaster wam@baderman.co.uk if you want anything added or have ideas for new pages or sections.
+The yellow seems like unnecessary detail for here.
+I would eliminate it.

 Club Events

-The Club holds a monthly meeting on the first Tuesday of each month at the VFW on Belmont Road just south of the train station.
+The Club holds a monthly meeting on the first Tuesday of each month at the VFW on Belmont Road just south of the Downers Grove train station.
 Meetings start at 7:00pm.
 We are always looking for Club and Guest speakers to talk on anything aviation related.
-Other Club events include .
+Other Club events include summer evening social flying, Fun Fly competitions, a summer family picnic, a holiday lunch, an Open House for the public.
 Full details are on the website.
 Ideas for new flying and non-flying events are always welcome.

 Facebook

-The Club has a Facebook page which is administered by Dick Zwiesler rzwiesler@sbcglobal.net
+The Club has a Facebook page …

+What do we want to say about our inactive Facebook page?
+Facebook pages require someone willing to update regularly to stay relevant.
+We might be able to add things to the page we have, but who will do it?
+I don’t think we can eliminate it.
+I have no idea what to say here in the handbook.

 Newsletter

 The Club has a newsletter which is edited by Ed Miller secwamclub279@gmail.com

-Please contact Stan with any ideas or content that you may have such as photos, articles, items for sale, hints & tips or anything that you think our Members may be interested in.
+Please contact Ed with any ideas or content that you may have, such as photos, articles, items for sale, hints & tips or anything that you think our Members may be interested in.

 Indoor Flying

-When the weather gets too cold and we can’t feel our fingers anymore there are several options for indoor flying over the winter months.
+When the weather gets too cold, and we can’t feel our fingers anymore, there are several options for indoor flying over the winter months.
 The locations and times often change so look at our website for current information.
 If you know of any places that we have not included, let the webmaster know so that they can be added to the website.

 Drones/Quads/Multi Rotors